Todd1561/TandoraProxySvc/README.md

 `STATION LIST:` Pipe-separated list of Pandora stations on your account
 `CURRENT STATION:` The currently selected Pandora station
 `CURRENT SONG:` The song currently playing
 `CURRENT TIME:` Current play time and remaining duration
+`Waiting for TandoraProxy to start up...` Service cannot reach the Pandora servers yet, so we're waiting

 ## Example Response
 `IS PLAYING: False`